 Had a piece published yesterday on the Forbes China Tracker, entitled, Ten Reasons Chinese companies fail in the U.S. I reprise the Forbes article below and then I add to it by discussing a very insightful e-mail exchange I had in response to it.

-A couple of years ago, I did a post on my blog listing my 10 reasons why Chinese companies were failing in the United States.
+A couple of years ago, I gave ten reasons why Chinese companies were failing in the United States.

 Chinese companies are still failing in the United States at what I see as an alarming rate–and the reasons I see for that have not changed a bit.